Doug Lederman: Career

 After graduating from Princeton in 1984, Lederman began his journalism career at The New York Times as a news clerk and reporting assistant.
 In 1986, Lederman joined The Chronicle of Higher Education, a Washington-based publication covering colleges and universities.
 Over the course of nearly two decades at the newspaper, he worked as a reporter, covering areas such as athletics and legal issues in higher education, before moving into editorial positions.
 He was appointed managing editor in 1999, a role in which he supervised the newsroom's daily operations, coordinated coverage of national issues in postsecondary education, and oversaw a staff of reporters and editors.
 He remained at The Chronicle until 2003.

 In 2004, Lederman co-founded Inside Higher Ed with Scott Jaschik and Kathleen Collins.
 He served as editor and helped oversee the site's news, opinion, and career content.
 In October 2024, Lederman announced that he would step down from his editorial role after nearly twenty years at the publication.

 Media work

-Lederman has been a host of The Key with Inside Higher Ed, a podcast on issues in higher education.
+Lederman has been a host of "The Key with Inside Higher Ed," a podcast on issues in higher education.
 He also speaks on topics related to higher education and has appeared as a commentator in media outlets including The New York Times, The Washington Post, USA Today, NPR, PBS NewsHour, and C-SPAN.

 Awards and recognition

 Lederman has received three National Awards for Education Reporting from the Education Writers Association.
 In 2009, he shared an award for a series of articles on college rankings published in Inside Higher Ed.

-In 2025, Lederman and Jaschik received The James L. Fisher Award (which "highlights individuals whose influence on education extensa beyond a single institution") from the Council for Advancement and Support of Education (CASE).
+In 2025, Lederman and Jaschik received The James L. Fisher Award (which "highlights individuals whose influence on education extends beyond a single institution") from the Council for Advancement and Support of Education (CASE).